New Hampshire policy responses to COVID-19

 Gov. Sununu ended the moratorium on evictions and foreclosures July 1, 2020, although a federal moratorium continued for about a year longer.

 In June 2020 Gov. Sununu announced that $35 million of CARES Act funds would go to housing assistance.
 This included grants for households that suffered a limited short-term loss of household income or increased expenses during the coronavirus shutdowns.
 On February 25, 2021 he announced another rental assistance program.
 Click here to access housing assistance.

 Another 2020 executive order extended the minimum notice period for eviction from 7 to 30 days.

 No utility shut-offs

-On March 16 the governor forbade providers of electricity, gas and other fuel, water, telephone, cable, VOIP, and internet from disconnecting customers during the state of emergency.
+On March 16, 2020 the governor forbade providers of electricity, gas and other fuel, water, telephone, cable, VOIP, and internet from disconnecting customers during the state of emergency.
 That order expired July 15, 2020.
 Utilities had to give customers the opportunity to pay back missed bills over six months.

 DMV and Toll Changes

 Starting March 23, 2020 the DMV offered limited in-person appointments at their locations.